Vigilant Eagle: Effects

 The VE works by directing electromagnetic radiation; specifically, a set of high-frequency microwaves toward any projectile fired at an aircraft that is either taking off or landing.
 For example, if someone were to launch a shoulder-fired projectile or missile from outside the airport during an aircraft's takeoff, the VE airfield would detect the missile's presence and would shoot a microwave beam to deflect it from the airfield.

 Vigilant Eagle consists of three major components: a missile detecting and tracking subsystem (MDT), a command and control system, and a scanning array.
 The MDT is a fixed grid of passive infrared (IR) cameras.
 The command and control system determines where the launch of the projectile is taking place.
 Using the scanning array, it can interfere with the MANPAD's guidance system and deflect it away from the aircraft.

-Advantages and disadvantages

-The first large difference between the ground-based Vigilant Eagle and other aircraft protection systems is the lower cost between it and its rivals.
-Mike Booen, Raytheon’s chief of directed-energy programs estimates that the system can be built for about $25 million per airport if the system is deployed in at least 25 airports.
-Of all the airports located within the U.S., the top 31 airports account for 70% of the country’s takeoffs and landings.
-"If Vigilant Eagle is installed in all of them, the expenditure would total less than $1 billion, compared with the $6–$12 billion it would take to install protection systems on 6,000 aircraft".

-Airline carriers have also stated concerns with airplane-mounted systems because of the weight and cost of these systems.
-The DHS has stated that the cost of each flight carrying the countermeasure would be approximately $350.
-During the airlines’ best year ever, they only earned about $600 per flight.
-It is also unclear whether the airlines or the government would bear the cost of using these types of systems.

-The biggest challenges in implementing this new system is whether the private and public sectors can be convinced the new technology is worth the expensive price and difficult logistics.
-A government-accountability report from April 2009 cited several the problems facing the Defense Department's non-lethal weapons program.
-This report used another of Raytheon's non-lethal weapons systems, the Active Denial System, as an example.
-One of the problems discussed was that the systems' components were "too complex".